CDC revises Florida's COVID-19 data: 15,322 more cases, 16 deaths

 In the data Tuesday, the CDC said deaths increased by 54 over three days, including 17 Saturday and 21 Sunday.
 On Monday, the state didn't dispute fatality totals.

-The most updated cumulative figure is 40,167 with a total of 277 over seven days.
+The most updated cumulative figure is 40,167, in fourth place behind California, New York and Texas, with a total of 277 over seven days.
 On Monday, the CDC had the weekly figure as 791.
+The state report had the weekly increase as 616.
 Deaths reached as high as 1,358 weekly (194 daily) on Aug.
 3.

 The CDC lists 40,010 deaths through last Wednesday, taking 14 days to rise more than 1,000.
 It was 30 days for the previous 1,000-plus.